pblworks/pblworks-interview-exercise/README.md

 - What happens if a user quickly tabs between different fields and changes values almost at the same time in all of them?
 - Is the rest of the UI (eg. the Project Title in the header) updated immediately?

 Tests for these scenarios will also be appreciated.
+You can install any new packages that you may need.

 ## Tips